dobidi/logseq-bidi/README.md

 ## Installation
 Install from the marketplace within the Logseq plugins section.

+## Usage
+Just install and it works!
+logseq-bidi is a passive plugin, there is no need for the user to take any action or do any configuration.

 ## Development
 - Clone this repo
 - Run `npm install`